benplumley/Notes/Semester 2/Systems Architecture 2.md

 ####History

 At first, computers had no operationg systems (1960s) - every programmer had to write their programs for the particular machine they were using, and therefore had to know exactly what kind of hardware they had and how to use it.
 This meant there was no portability, and lots of repeated code between programs.

+In fact, programmers rarely even saw the computer.
+The program and the data (collectively called a job) would be prepared on paper tape or punched card.
+Jobs would be given to operators who would load and run them, then give the results back.
+Usually there would be a bug and the programmer would have to fix the program and go round the loop again.
+Computer time was limited, so scheduling the jobs for the computer was done by hand.
+Turnaround on these jobs could be days.